Your web browser is outdated and may be insecure

 In October 2023 a new partial retirement option became available to support staff to work more flexibly up to and beyond retirement age.
 Partial retirement enables older staff to partially retire, or for those that have already retired to return to work, and either claim all or part of their pension whilst continuing to work and build more pension benefits.
 This will apply to members of all NHS pension schemes.

 Full details of retire and return options are detailed in guidance from NHS England and the NHS Pension Business Services Authority (for members in England and Wales) and the SPPA website (for members in Scotland).
-The changes are not yet in force in Northern Ireland and specific guidance for scheme members is awaited however, the options are expected to mirror those in England and Scotland.
+HSC Pension Service in Northern Ireland has information about their scheme.

 The RCN is not regulated to provide financial advice therefore members are strongly encouraged to seek qualified and independent financial advice before making any decisions.
 RCN members can access free independent financial advice from Quilter Financial Advisers.